It’s only after we’ve lost everything that we’re free to do anything.― Chuck Palahniuk, Fight Club

 My identity became a secondary consideration behind my corporate identity.
 My time was not my own.
 I worked long hours on the job.

 I loved the beaches of Southern California.
 Yet I was forced to live in the suburbs away from the beach because I needed reasonable access to the commercial center of town.
 That reasonable access was a somewhat typical Los Angeles commute of 1.5 hours … each way.

 Why was I devastated?
 I had measured myself with someone else’s ruler and had come up short.
 I had not believed in my dream and was paying the price.

-How to Take Charge of Your Career Recovery
+How to Take Charge After Losing Your Career

 The biggest mistake I have made is to think that my future must be an extension of my past.
 I am more than the sum of my previous experiences and so are you.
 One of your vulnerabilities may be that you have no passion for the work you do.
 You, too, may only be there for the paycheck.

 My real career recovery started when I accepted that my career in finance was over.
-That realization was truly liberating.
+Losing your career can sometimes lead to the biggest revelations.
 I became fully aware of the value that my insights and advice had given to former clients.